Siemens-Healthineers/K2s/addons/security/README.md

 The addon also imports the public certificate of the CA Issuer into the trusted authorities of your windows host, and installs the `cmctl.exe` CLI.

-In order to secure the ingress to your kubernetes application, follow [this description](https://cert-manager.io/docs/usage/ingress/#how-it-works):
+In order to secure the ingress to your *Kubernetes* application, follow [this description](https://cert-manager.io/docs/usage/ingress/#how-it-works):

 ```yaml
 apiVersion: networking.k8s.io/v1